 Technology is advancing faster than the world's ability to adapt and acquire new skills.
-We believe that recent advancements in artificial intelligence ("AI") and other emerging technologies will reshape how we live, learn, and work.
-We expect this will further increase the global skills gap.
-The rapid adoption of new technologies, tools, and processes creates an urgent need for organizations and learners to adapt in order to remain competitive.
-To gain from the opportunities created by the digital economy, many aspiring and existing professionals need advanced skills in technology, AI, and data science.
-We believe education will continue to be further characterized by blended classrooms powered by online learning, job-relevant education, and lifelong learning to help employees, students, and citizens learn emerging skills that can be used in their current jobs, to obtain new job opportunities, or to run their businesses.
+We believe that advancements in artificial intelligence ("AI") and other emerging technologies will reshape how we live, learn, and work.
+We expect these changes will further increase the global skills gap.
+The rapid adoption of new technologies, tools, and processes creates an urgent need for organizations and learners to adapt to remain competitive.
+To seize the opportunities created by the digital economy, many aspiring and existing professionals need to learn, advance, and validate their skills in business, technology, AI, and data science.
+We believe education will continue to be furthered with blended classrooms powered by online learning, a focus on job-relevant skills, and lifelong learning to help people adapt and learn skills that can be used to gain employment, obtain new job opportunities, improve performance in their current jobs, or run their businesses.

-Our vision for the future of higher education emphasizes accessibility, affordability, and relevance, ensuring it meets the demands and pace of a rapidly changing economy.
-We believe that online learning will become the primary means of meeting the global demand for emerging skills and that the adoption of online education, combined with the increased flexibility enabled by larger remote and hybrid workforces, holds the promise to increase global social equity.
-Cross-sector collaboration will be required between universities, employers, and government organizations in order to bridge the gap between education and industry needs.
+We envision a future of higher education that emphasizes relevance, accessibility, and affordability, meeting the demands of a rapidly changing economy.
+We believe that online learning will become the primary means of meeting the global demand for emerging skills and that the adoption of online education, combined with the increased flexibility enabled by remote and hybrid workforces, holds the promise to increase global access.
+Cross-sector collaboration is required between employers, government organizations, and universities in order to bridge the skills gap.